Tavroswyn/StealthChangerDocs/docs/hardware/troubleshooting.md

 ### Bad Input Shaper Results
 - Ensure the Backplate's preload screws have been adjusted.
 - Check your configuration to ensure the correct accelerometer is assigned to `[resonance_tester]` or the correct accelerometer parameter was specified in the macro.
-Consult the [Resonance Calibration Section](../calibration/tuning.md#resonance) for more information.
+Consult the [Resonance Calibration](../calibration/tuning.md#resonance) section for more information.

 ---

-## Community
-StealthChanger has an active and growing community of people who are willing to help.
-If your having trouble finding the information you need.
-Consider reaching out to our communities on [Discord](https://discord.gg/draftshift){target="_blank"} or [Facebook](https://www.facebook.com/groups/449879874593718/){target="_blank"} and be sure to mention your issue could not be resolved by the information here.
-We will do our best to accommodate the issue in the future.
+{% include "_templates/community_help.md" %}